Q: When is the Girls Lacrosse season?

 Q: When are the games?

-Games are generally on Saturdays and some Sunday for our Youth Players and our High School Players will have games during the week.
+Games are generally on Saturdays and some Sunday for our Youth Players, and our High School Players will have games primarily during the week but may have a weekend game depending on field availability.

 Q: Where are the games?